👈 back to kenneth.io

 March 2010

-Some months ago at Vodafone, I was finding myself doing a huge amount of F5's duing the day while I was pixel-pushing parts of the layout of at <a href="http://360.com">360</a>.
-30 minutes later a new Firefox extension was born - <a href="https://addons.mozilla.org/da/firefox/addon/46211">CSS Reloader</a>.
+Some months ago at Vodafone, I was finding myself doing a huge amount of F5's during the day while I was pixel-pushing parts of the layout at 360.
+30 minutes later a new Firefox extension was born - CSS Reloader.

-<a href="https://addons.mozilla.org/da/firefox/addon/46211">CSS Reloader</a> is an extension that allows you to reload the stylesheets of any site with an simple press to F9 (and via the context-menus).
+CSS Reloader is an extension that allows you to reload the stylesheets of any site with a simple press of F9 (and via the context-menus).

-I choose this shortcut, because it wasn't used by any other extension in Firefox, and the key position is quite nice.
-In the middle of F5 (refresh), and F12 for (Firebug).
-You may wonder why I would make such an extension, but imaging you building a true web application, such as <a href="http://360.com">360</a>, where almost everything is happing in the client.
-This means that if you are tweaking the layout of a model placed in a sub-view, you would have to go to this view every time, and the open the selected modal ( or just make you invokable from the JavaScript console).
-Anyways it takes time to restore the application state, and with CSS Reloader you can bypass that, because all the state is kept.
-It's only ghd stylesheets that is being reloaded.
+I chose this shortcut because it wasn't used by any other extension in Firefox, and the key position is quite nice, in the middle of F5 (refresh) and F12 (for Firebug).
+You may wonder why I would make such an extension, but imagine you are building a true web application, such as 360, where almost everything is happening in the client.
+This means that if you are tweaking the layout of a model placed in a sub-view, you would have to go to this view every time, and then open the selected modal (or just make it invokable from the JavaScript console).
+Anyways, it takes time to restore the application state, and with CSS Reloader, you can bypass that because all the state is kept.
+It's only the stylesheets that are being reloaded.

-To begin with I released a version of<a href="https://addons.mozilla.org/da/firefox/addon/46211"> CSS Reloader for Firefox</a>, which already has been downloaded more than 7.700 times, so I guess some developers out there also thinks is quite usefull ;)
+To begin with, I released a version of CSS Reloader for Firefox, which already has been downloaded more than 7,700 times, so I guess some developers out there also think it is quite useful ;)

-Because of the response (and my lately switch to Chrome) I decided to do an <a href="https://chrome.google.com/extensions/detail/dnfpcpfijpdhabaoieccoclghgplmpbd">Chrome-version of CSS Reloader</a>.
-The first version of this is avaiable at the Chrome extension gallery, but since the extensibility of Chrome isn't the same as in Firefox, the Chrome-version is limited to only the F9-key.
+Because of the response (and my lately switch to Chrome) I decided to do a Chrome-version of CSS Reloader.
+The first version of this is available at the Chrome extension gallery, but since the extensibility of Chrome isn't the same as in Firefox, the Chrome-version is limited to only the F9-key.

 Please, let me know what you think of CSS Reloader!
 What can be improved?